Crater counting: History

 The earliest scientist to study and produce a paper using crater counting as an age indicator was Ernst Öpik, an Estonian astronomer and astrophysicist.
-Ernst Öpik utilized the crater counting method to date the Moon's Mare Imbrium to be approximately 4.5 billion years of age, which was corroborated by isotopic samples.
+Ernst Öpik utilized the crater counting method to date the Moon's Mare Imbrium to be approximately 4.5 billion years of age, estimating the maria to be about 1000 years younger than the contintentes.
 The method was also utilized by Gene Shoemaker and Robert Baldwin, and further improved by Bill Hartman.
 Hartman's work includes dating the Lunar Mare to be approximately 3.6 billion years old, an age that was in accordance with isotopic samples.
 In later years, Gerhard Neukum advanced the method by proposing a stable impacting population over the period of 4 billion years due to unchanged shape of crater size-frequency distribution.
 More recent work has seen the transition from Lunar surface to Martian surface cratering, including work done by Neukum and Hartman.
 Within the past ten years, the Buffered Crater Counting approach has been used to date geologic formations.
 The calibration provided by the Lunar samples brought back during the six Apollo missions between 1969 and 1972 has remained invaluable to further refining and advancing the crater counting method to this day, but new work is being done to computerize the crater counting technique using Crater Detection Algorithms which uses high resolution imagery to detect small impact craters.

 Criticism

 While crater counting has been refined in past years to be an accurate method of determining surface age of a planet despite a lack of isotopic samples, there is dissension in the planetary scientific community concerning the acceptance of crater counting as a precise and accurate form of geochronology.
-This method is influenced by assumption that at time zero of a planet, the surface had no craters and the craters which followed time zero are spatially and temporally random.
-It can only be applied with accuracy to planets which have little to no tectonic activity, since constant resurfacing (like on Earth) would distort the true number of craters over time.

 Shallow surface mechanism such as aeolian deposition, erosion, and diffusional creep can also alter crater morphology, making the surface appear younger than it truly is.
 Planets heavily covered by water or dense atmosphere would also impede the accuracy of this method, since observational efforts would be hampered.
 Planets with dense atmospheres will also cause incoming meteors to burn up due to friction before impacting the surface of the planet.
 The Earth is bombarded with approximately 100 tons of space dust, sand, and pebble particles every day; however, most of this material burns up in the atmosphere before ever reaching the surface of the planet.
 This is common for space material that is smaller than 25 meters, burning up due to friction in the atmosphere.
 While resulting observational values dating the Lunar surface from Hartman and Öpik do illustrate ages that correspond to isotopic data, they are potentially hampered by observational bias and human error.
 New advances continue to improve upon the original method.